 We offer walking safaris in Botswana, Zimbabwe and Zambia.
 See our dedicated pages below...

-Best time for Walking?
+Best time for a Walking Safari or Tour?

 Again, this depends on whether its a walking holiday or a walking safari!
 Most of Southern Africa is characterised by sub-tropical rainy summers and dry sunny winters.
 Thus the ideal time for walking safaris is between May and September.